ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 Use your Windows VSI jumpbox and log into your https://my.vmware.com account to download the following binary files:

 * VMware vSphere 6.7u1 Hypervisor (ESXi ISO) image (Includes VMware Tools)
 * vCenter 6.7u1b appliance ISO.
-Not the update bundle.
+Not the update bundle
 * NSX for vSphere 6.4.4 Upgrade Bundle

 For Intel Optane drives, download the following file to use as part of the post upgrade patching process that utilizes VMware Update Manager.